hyeonbeenlee/segment-anything-fine-tuning/README.md

 Now you're good to go!

 ## Misc.
 Coded based on https://github.com/facebookresearch/segment-anything with minimal changes.

-IoU predictions are optimized but not handled in this repo.
+Thanks to @zuck